Company Roots

 Costa Mesa headquarters

 Associated had now doubled and doubled in size again, and had 35 employees.
 But they weren't ready for what happened next.
 In 1984, Roger designed a 1:10 scale electric off road car, the RC10.
-In 1985 the RC10 placed 1st, 2nd, and 3rd at the first-ever 1:10 Off Road IFMAR World Championships.
-The world of R/C cars has never been the same since.
+In 1985 the RC10 placed first, second, and third at the first-ever 1:10 Off Road IFMAR World Championships.
+The world of RC cars has never been the same since.
 And neither has Associated!

 Another Move